dxps/postgres_playground/pgbackrest_xp/readme.md

 # PostgreSQL with pgBackRest experiment

-TODO

-The `openssh-server` image is taken from [here](https://hub.docker.com/r/linuxserver/openssh-server).
+This is an experiment to set up a PostgreSQL HA cluster with pgBackRest.

 <br/>

 ## Setup

-First, build a local docker image that the containers will use:
+First, build a local Docker image of `pg-sshd-ubuntu` that is included in this repo.
+This image is used by all the PostgreSQL related containers.
+Build the image as follows:

 ```shell
 cd pg-sshd-ubuntu/